nisalVD/ignite-api/README.md

 * Refactor the routes alot

 ### REFACTOR-TODO
+* Refactor with proper status code
 ## IMPORTANT
-* Add Promise.all to the router for markings, its currectly synchronous
+* x Add Promise.all to the router for markings, its currectly synchronous
 * Add verfication for question / answer in Answer model (enum)
-* Add a better response to Post /marking (currently only response last marking)
+* x Add a better response to Post /marking (currently only response last marking)

 ### Remember
 * you can get module by question.module